 What does Violetta mean?

-Violetta [vi-o-let-ta] as a name for girls.
-Violetta's root is Latin, and the meaning of the name Violetta is "purple".
-Violetta is an alternate spelling, with the suffix -a, of Violet (Latin): one of the earliest flower names.
+Violetta [vi-o-let-ta] as a name for girls has its root in Latin, and the meaning of the name Violetta is "purple".
+Violetta is an alternate spelling of Violet (Latin): one of the earliest flower names.

 Associated with: purple (violet).

 Violetta Greta (V.G.), ..

 Violetta is an uncommon first name for females.
 Violetta is a rare last name too for all people.
 (2000 U.S. Demographics)

 Violetta reached its top rank of #1273 in the U.S. in the 1880s, and is currently at #1873.
 (2015 U.S. SSA Records)

 Which version is better?with its source form and related girl names.
 Popular variation forms of Violetta (#1873 the previous year) listed in the Top 2000 are Violet (#50 the previous year), Violeta (#1146), Violette (#1216) and Viola (#1283).
 Other variants, like Violanta, are seldom used.
 Usage of these forms of Violetta was common in the 1900s (average #836) and is somewhat lower today (#1113, 32% less usage), with the version Viola going out of style.
 Violet is the most chic baby name in this list.